danielsimon4/digit-recognition/README.md

 # digit-recognition
-**Convolutional neural network model to classify handwritten digits (image classification problem).**
+**Convolutional neural network model to recognize handwritten digits (image classification problem).**

 <br>

-Using the [MNIST](http://yann.lecun.com/exdb/mnist/) database, I created a neural network model that recognizes handwritten digits with an accuracy of **99.3%**.
+Using the [MNIST](http://yann.lecun.com/exdb/mnist/) database, I created a CNN model that recognizes handwritten digits with an accuracy of **99.3%**.
 That is, it correctly predicted 9,931 out of 10,000 images.

 <br>